hakanbicerrr/Split-Data-into-Train-Val-Test/README.md

-# Split Data into Train-Val-Test
+# Split Data into Train-Validation-Test
  This is created for handling huge data to split it.
  Especially for huge image dataset with unseperated .csv or .txt label file.
  - Firstly, we split image dataset folder into two or three folders as training, validation and test using split_folders.py.